raman-noodles/Raman-noodles/README.md

 These three sections have their own wiki documents and filled juypter notebooks with more detail included throught, see those for more detail on the individual steps.

-### User Flow: As a user you should follow these steps to apply Raman-Noodles to YOUR data
-#### Note: these are major steps that will walk you through the three major steps.
-1. [need to fill in]

-### Example of Using Raman Noodles
+### User Flow and Example of Using Raman Noodles
-An example of using the software can be seen in the wiki page: [Link to Raman-Noodles Example Use Case Wiki Page](https://github.com/raman-noodles/Raman-noodles/wiki/Example-of-Raman-Noodle-Use)
+A user will be able to follow the steps to apply Raman-Noodles to YOUR *Formic Acid* data set.
+An example of using the software can be seen in the [Example Use Case Wiki Page](https://github.com/raman-noodles/Raman-noodles/wiki/Example-of-Raman-Noodle-Use)

 ### Future Work